Internachi certified professional inspector

-Did you know that your home has not one but two plumbing systems that need to be kept completely separate?
+Did you know that your home has, at minimum, not one but two plumbing systems that need to be kept completely separate?
 They are:

 Most homes in the Halifax core are connected to Halifax Water and one of its 2 large (Pockwock & Lake Major) supply plants.
 It is supplied to homes in various pipes with the biggest concern being lead pipes.
-If your home was built before 1960 and is located within Pennisular Halifax or Dartmouth inside Highway 111 there is a very good chance you have lead pipes and should have them immediately inspected.
+If your home was built before 1960 and is located on the Halifax peninsula or Dartmouth inside Highway 111 there is a chance you have lead pipes and should have them inspected.

 Other concerns for the home inspector are homes that use the following types of supply pipe:

 The main issue with this type of supply pipe is its age.
 As it has not been widely manufactured for over 60 years, the 40-to-50-year life expectancy has long since passed.
 The other main problem with this type of plumbing is that they will rust from the inside out, leading to low pressure, rusty water, and ruptured pipes.
 These pipes should be replaced as soon as possible.